redstone99/hass-alert2/README.md

 Alert2 supports two kinds of alerts:

 - **Condition-based alerts**.
-The alert watches a specified condition.
-It is "firing", aka "on", while the condition is true.
+The alert is "firing", aka "on", for a period of time, such as while a condition is true.
 This is similar to the existing [Alert](https://www.home-assistant.io/integrations/alert/) integration.
 Example: a temperature sensor that reports a high temperature.

 - **Event-based alerts**.
-The alert waits for a specified trigger to occur and is "firing" for just that moment.
+The alert is "firing" for just a moment, such as when a specified trigger occurs.
 Example: a problematic MQTT message arrives.

 Configuration syntax and examples are in the [Configuration section]((#configuration)).
 Here is an overview:

 ### Condition alerts

+Condition alerts can be specified in one of two modes:

-Condition alerts can specify a `condition` as a template or entity name.
-The alert is firing when the condition evaluates to true.
+1. **Simple on/off**:  Condition alerts can specify a `condition` as a template or entity name.
+The alert turns on when the condition evaluates to true and turns off when the condition evaluates to false.

-An alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
+   The alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
 If a threshold is specified, the alert is firing if the threshold is exceeded AND any `condition` specified is true.

+2. **Separate on/off**: Alternatively, the alert can specify separate criteria for turning on and off.
+A set of config fields: `trigger_on`, `condition_on` and `manual_on` offer options for when the alert will turn on.
+And a corresponding set of config fields: `trigger_off`, `condition_off` and `manual_off` determine when the alert will turn off.

-Hysteresis is also available via the `delay_on_secs` parameter.
-If specified, the alert starts firing once any `threshold` is exceeded AND any `condition` is true for at least the time interval specified.
+For either condition alert mode, hysteresis is available via the `delay_on_secs` parameter.
+If specified, the alert starts firing once the "on" criteria have been satisfied for the time interval specified.
 This is similar in motivation to the `skip_first` option in the old Alert integration.

 ### Event alerts